 Stepbet also rarely-to-never gives exceptions for a device that breaks, malfunctions, gets lost, etc. during a Stepbet game.
 We kind of get that, but still.
 Boo.

-A final complaint is that we found ourselves rejoicing when others failed and dropped out, which didn’t exactly feel right in a community of people that should be trying to support each other.
+A final complaint is that we found ourselves sort of rejoicing when others failed and dropped out, which didn’t exactly feel right in a community of people that should be trying to support each other.

 So in short, we generally like Stepbet, but we recognize it is not a good fit for everyone.